-According to Phyllis Greenberger, founder and first CEO of the Society for Women’s Health Research (SWHR) in Washington DC, more women report sexual problems than men, but research and treatment for female sexual disorders receive less priority.
+According to Phyllis Greenberger, founder and first CEO of the Society for Women’s Health Research (SWHR) in Washington, DC, more women report sexual problems than men.
+Still, research and treatment for female sexual disorders receive less priority.

 “For example, from 1990 to 1999, nearly 5,000 studies were published on male sexual function, but there were only 2,000 women’s studies.”

-However, if a woman has low sexual desire, and is persistently indifferent to sex, resulting in her becoming distressed or having problems with her partner, she could be suffering from a condition known medically, as Hypoactive Sexual Desire Disorder (“HSDD”).
+However, suppose a woman has low sexual desire and is persistently indifferent to sex, resulting in her becoming distressed or having problems with her partner.
+In that case, she could be suffering from a condition known medically as Hypoactive Sexual Desire Disorder (“HSDD”).
 It is different from the normal fluctuations in sexual desire.

-According to SWHR, about one in ten women experiences HSDD, making it one of the most prevalent forms of sexual disorders among women of all ages.
-In fact, as found in a recent study, 33% of women from ages 18 to 59, suffer a loss of interest in sex, and, it is not just their imagination.
-Although it is common, HSDD is one of the hardest disorders to address, as the desire for sex is a complex interaction of several things.
+According to SWHR, about one in ten women experiences HSDD, making it one of the most prevalent sexual disorders among women of all ages.
+As found in a recent study, 33% of women from ages 18 to 59 suffer a loss of interest in sex, and it is not just their imagination.
+Although it is expected, HSDD is one of the most complex disorders to address, as the desire for sex is a complex interaction of several things.

-Studies have indicated several common causes for loss of sexual desire and low sex drive in women.
+Studies have indicated several common causes for women’s loss of sexual desire and low sex drive.
 There are physical causes, hormonal changes, psychological causes, and relationship issues that have a bearing on intimacy and the desire for sex.
-Sex psychologist Sheryl Kingsberg, PhD, explains that the sex drive, reflected as spontaneous sexual interest including sexual thoughts, erotic fantasies, and daydreams, is the biological component of desire.
+Sex psychologist Sheryl Kingsberg, Ph.D., explains that the sex drive, reflected as spontaneous sexual interest, including sexual thoughts, erotic fantasies, and daydreams, is the biological component of desire.

 She says that the sex drive is: